8451/functional-pypelines/docs/source/usage.md

 ## JSON Config API

-In addition to letting you write more expressive code, Pypelines also allows you to run a sequence of functions via a JSON config.
+In addition to letting you write more expressive code, Functional Pypelines also allows you to run a sequence of functions via a
+JSON config.
 For example, if our three functions `double`, `negate`, and `to_string` lived in a `functions.py` file, we could accomplish the same task using the following config.